 BTG Bait and Upsell

 A little path through the woods can help your list make money.
 If you have a Luberon or Ventoux BTG that is killer, have a Gigondas, Vacqueyras, or CdP to catch those fans.
 A good IGP Toscana can be the bridge into a big dollar Bolgheri, Languedoc to Minervois or Priorat, etc..
+An orphaned Taurasi on your list may remain neglected for years, having a Vulture or affordable Campania Aglianico blend will open doors to it.

 - What is a sommelier